gs-avionik-gunnar/GS-Traffic2WIFI/README.md

 ## Instructions for installing on blank device (or updating from Version 1.1)
 On Windows, MacOS and Linux use can use [ESPHOME-Flasher] (https://github.com/esphome/esphome-flasher/releases/) for loading the firmware.
-Just connect the ESP32 via Micro-USB to your computer, start the ESPHOME-Flaser, select the COM-Port and select the latest binary of GS-Traffic2WIFI (GS-Traffic2WIFI-version2.0.bin)
+J^ust connect the ESP32 via Micro-USB to your computer, start the ESPHOME-Flaser, select the COM-Port and select the latest binary of GS-Traffic2WIFI (GS-Traffic2WIFI-version2.1.bin)

 ## Media
 You can see some videos of GS-Traffic2WIFI on my [Youtube-Channel](https://www.youtube.com/channel/UCv42FT93emRBfOEssAWbdOw)